-Tangible property is usually defined as property that you can touch such as money, real estate, a car, jewelry or furniture.
-Items such as goodwill, a patent, a workforce or a customer base and future rents are considered intangible property.
-These are some examples, according to the Internal Revenue Service (IRS), that are undoubtedly assets in a financial sense but are not considered tangible.
+On the other hand, things goodwill, patents, a workforce, or brand recognition, client mailing list, and future rents are considered intangible property.
+According to the Internal Revenue Service (IRS), these are some examples that are undoubtedly assets in a financial sense but are not considered tangible.

-IRA, Property and Bankruptcy
+IRA, Property, and Bankruptcy

-Congress has protected pensions from bankruptcy and the collections of debt in the past, but never specifically addressed IRAs.
-In 2005, the U.S. Supreme Court ruled that IRAs counted as pensions, and are therefore protected in bankruptcy cases, because the accounts could not be distributed prior to retirement without a 10 percent penalty.
+Congress has protected pensions from bankruptcy and debt collections in the past, but never explicitly addressed IRAs.
+In 2005, the U.S. Supreme Court ruled that IRAs counted as pensions, and therefore, are protected in bankruptcy cases because the accounts could not be distributed before retirement without a 10 percent penalty.

 IRAs and Estates